-It is all right to do favors or treat friends in a movie.
+It is all right to do favours or treat friends in a movie.
 (Did you get the tickets for free?)
-But don’t ever hesitate to say no.
+But don’t ever hesitate to say NO.

 Let the truth be known from the start; they will appreciate honesty more than excuses you come up with.